wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/dependencies.rst

 Updating poetry version
 -----------------------

-Package managers should also be pinned very strict.
+Package managers should also be pinned very strictly.
 We had a lot of problems in production because we were not pinning package manager versions.